learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 Nina # 7
 ```

-Taking care of 7 species seems doable for Nina!
+Taking care of 7 species is something Nina feels comfortable doing!

 ## Writing Down the Elements in a Set